Green Building

 “Photovoltaics is developing into an important factor for the climate-neutral architecture of the future,” the Managing Director of Energiebau Michael Schäfer explained.

-With a view to creating a broader impact across the region, Mr Schäfer said further systems will be put into operation through the development partnerships in Kenya and Tanzania, so as to demonstrate the many ways in which solar energy sources can be used.
+To create a broader impact across the region, Mr Schäfer said further systems will be put into operation through the development partnerships in Kenya and Tanzania, to demonstrate the many ways in which solar energy sources can be used.